By Helen Siwak, Retail Insider Brief Editor

-Vancouver-based Cutler designed the new store, and we look forward to seeing the finished product.
+Vancouver-based Cutler designed the new store, and Peregrine is creating many of the fixtures.
+We look forward to seeing the finished product.

 Art Deco Flagship Property Opportunity in Montreal, QC: Sometimes a building comes along with so much character and presence that you cannot help but get excited about.
 I am speaking of 1181 Sainte-Catherine Street West in Montreal, QC.
 This magnificent property was built in the 1920s but was recently upgraded to the highest standards, offering both old-school charm and modern amenities.

 This 14,076-square-foot leasing opportunity is undoubtedly one of the most beautiful spaces on Sainte-Catherine Street and is ideally situated in the heart of Montreal’s most vibrant destination.
 The street is home to all the major retailers, as well as the finest restaurants.

 The property was purchased by Maurice Fefer in 1978 and recently completed a major $1.5-million renovation of the premises, with upgrades both inside and out.
 From the street, 1181 Sainte-Catherine stands out as a stylish art deco building with architectural details and abundant windows.
 Inside, the space is infused with natural light and double-high ceilings.
 The premises is column-free for the first 100-feet and offers 19-foot clearance at the mezzanine.
 It’s the perfect backdrop for a marquee brand or company looking to make a statement.

 The 15,700-square-footage breakdown: